gomeng-dev/StreamDeck-AudioSwitcher/README.md

 # Notes

-This uses undocumented and unsupported Windows APIs.
+This plugin uses undocumented and unsupported Windows APIs for some core audio switching functionalities.
 These have apparently worked since Windows 7, but they might stop working at any time or have unexpected side effects.
+The spatial sound setting feature relies on the external command-line tool `SoundVolumeCommandLine.exe` (svcl.exe) by NirSoft, which is bundled with this plugin for convenience on Windows.
+This plugin is currently **Windows-only** due to its reliance on Windows-specific APIs and tools. macOS is not supported.

 # FAQ